-Where Wi-Fi operates asymmetrically (with a singular access point and multiple devices) Bluetooth typically works symmetrically, with one Bluetooth device connecting to another.
-Although up to eight devices can be connected on a single personal area network (PAN), in the case of smartphones, it typically means connecting two handsets together for file transfers, or one smartphone and a Bluetooth speaker.
+Wi-Fi operates asymmetrically (with one access point and multiple devices), while Bluetooth works symmetrically, with one Bluetooth device connecting to another.
+Users can connect up to eight devices on a single personal area network (PAN) — in the case of smartphones, it typically means connecting two handsets for file transfers, a smartphone to a Bluetooth speaker, etc.

 Bluetooth typically operates over short distances to conserve power.
-Although it is possible for Bluetooth to operate within a 100 meter range, that is very uncommon, with most devices typically operating within 10 meters of one another.
+Although Bluetooth can work within a 200-meter range, that is very uncommon, with most devices typically running within 10 meters of one another.

-To make snooping on its radio transmissions more difficult, Bluetooth utilizes adaptive frequency-hopping spread spectrum which automatically changes the radio frequency as many as 1,600 times per second.
-Data transmitted is split into packets and then transmitted across the randomly selected channels, avoiding any that are particularly busy.
-This is just one area that has been improved through successive generations of Bluetooth technology.
+To make snooping on its radio transmissions more difficult, Bluetooth utilizes an adaptive frequency-hopping spread spectrum, which automatically changes the radio frequency as many as 1,600 times per second.
+Transmitted data is split into packets and then sent across the randomly-selected channels, avoiding any that are incredibly busy.
+Said anti-snooping feature is just one area that has improved through successive generations of Bluetooth technology.

-Although originally designed with a specific use in mind, Bluetooth today is used in all manner of devices, both smart and not, for sending data across short distances.
-Your wireless speaker and wireless headphones communicate with your smartphone or home hub using Bluetooth technology and if your car is only a few years old, it likely offers Bluetooth connectivity to its sound system — although adding it to older cars is easy too.
+Although initially designed with a specific use in mind, Bluetooth today is used in many devices for sending data across short distances.
+Your wireless speaker and wireless headphones communicate with your smartphone or home hub using Bluetooth technology.
+If your car is only a few years old, it likely offers Bluetooth connectivity to its sound system — although adding it to older cars is easy, too.

-Most laptops come equipped with Bluetooth built in to make it easier to connect wireless peripherals like keyboards, mice, and in some cases printers and scanners.
-Desktop PCs sometimes have it too, but more commonly you’ll see Bluetooth added to them via a USB dongle.
+Most laptops come equipped with Bluetooth built-in to make it easier to connect wireless peripherals like keyboards, mice, and, in some cases, printers and scanners.
+Desktop PCs sometimes have it, too, but you’ll often see Bluetooth added to them via a USB dongle.

-Most game consoles do use Bluetooth in some manner for wireless connections, but only the PS4 supports third-party Bluetooth devices natively.
+Most game consoles use Bluetooth in some manner for wireless connections, but only the PlayStation 4 supports third-party Bluetooth devices natively.
 Here’s how to connect yours to your PS4.

-More recently, internet of things (IoT) devices have begun to support Bluetooth technology.
+More recently, devices featuring the internet of things (IoT) have begun to support Bluetooth technology.
 It can be a low-power way of keeping them connected to a central hub or mobile device.
-However, they are just as likely to be connected to your Wi-Fi network, especially if powered through a mains socket.
+However, they are also likely to be connected via your Wi-Fi network, especially if it’s powered via an outlet.

 Bluetooth 1.0 was iterated upon as 1.0a and 1.0b in 1999 to correct some minor problems, and again as version 1.0b + CE in 2000.
-The first Bluetooth-equipped mobile phones, PC cards, and laptops were released that same year.
-More products would follow in the ensuing years, including the long-desired Bluetooth headset which helped kick-start the development of the standard in the first place.
+That same year, the first Bluetooth-equipped mobile phones, PC cards, and laptops were released.
+More products would follow in the ensuing years, including the long-desired Bluetooth headset, which helped kick-start the development of the standard in the first place.

 The Bluetooth 2.0 standard was revealed in 2004 and introduced Enhanced Data Rate, which improved transfer speeds to up to 3Mbit per second.
 It also lowered power requirements, which would be a continual aim of Bluetooth developers in the years to come.

-Speeds were again improved by Bluetooth 3.0 in 2009, increasing theoretical data rates to 24Mbit per second, though it and its successor, Bluetooth 4.0, both leveraged the 802.11 standard (more commonly used in Wi-Fi) for the fastest transfers.
+Speeds were again improved by Bluetooth 3.0 in 2009, increasing theoretical data rates to 24Mbit per second.
+However, it and its successor, Bluetooth 4.0, both leveraged the 802.11 standard (more commonly used in Wi-Fi) for the fastest transfers.

-Arguably the biggest upgrade with the fourth-generation of Bluetooth though, came with the 4.2 iteration: Bluetooth Low Energy.
-Today most smartphones around the world support the standard and it allows for similar coverage and similar bandwidth while making big reductions in power requirements for data transmission — by between 50 and 10,000 percent depending on use case.
-This was designed to not only reduce Bluetooth demands on user-controlled devices, but to make it easier for portable speakers, fitness trackers, and internet of things devices to operate for far longer between charges.
+Arguably the most significant upgrade with the fourth-generation of Bluetooth came with version 4.2: Bluetooth Low Energy.
+Today, most smartphones around the world support the standard, and it allows for similar coverage and similar bandwidth while making significant reductions in power requirements for data transmission — by between 50 and 10,000, depending on individual use.
+Said innovation not only reduced Bluetooth demands on user-controlled devices, but made it easier for portable speakers, fitness trackers, and IoT devices to operate for far longer between charges.